 There is plenty documentation and examples out there that show you how to deploy an application using ClickOnce.
 In this blog I am going to show you how to create a custom installer for a ClickOnce application.

 A custom installer could be required in case we need to provide custom user experience to our default ClickOnce installation process.
 Custom logic may include among others, system requirements checks, license agreement screen, customs messages, etc.

 The following steps will show you how to create a Custom Installer that installs an already existing ClickOnce application.
 Make sure you have a ClickOnce application deployed to either a web server location or a network share.
-If not, please look here for instructions on how to do it.
+If not, see the Microsoft documentation for instructions on how to do it.

 - Place a Label, a ProgressBar Control and a Button on the default form.
 Set the Modifiers property of the Label and ProgressBar to Public, so you can access them from the custom installer class logic added in the following steps.

 - Add references to System.Deployment and System.Windows.Forms if needed.

 - Add the following class to your project CustomInstaller.cs.
 This class handles the logic to install the application.
 It uses various methods in the InPlaceHostingManager which belongs to the System.
 Deployment.
 Application namespace mentioned above.

 Now let’s add some logic to invoke the installation process from our form.
 Use the following code for the button’s click event.

 In the code above the variable deployManifestUri represents the Uniform Resource Identifier (URI) to the deployment manifest of the application that will be installed or in other words the location of the manifest where the ClickOnce application was deployed to.